Neanderthal behaviour

-For much of the early 20th century, Neanderthal behaviour was depicted as primitive, unintelligent, and brutish; unevolved compared to their modern human contemporaries, the Cro-Magnons.
-Although knowledge and perception of Neanderthals has markedly changed since then in the scientific community, the image of the underdeveloped caveman archetype remains prevalent in popular culture.
+The Neanderthals were an extinct species of archaic humans of the genus Homo, and inhabited Europe and West-to-Central Asia until roughly 40,000 years ago.
+First discovered in 1856, the Neanderthal behaviour was depicted as primitive, unintelligent, and brutish for much of the early 20th century, and unevolved compared to the Cro-Magnons, their modern human contemporaries.
+Although knowledge and perception of Neanderthals have markedly changed in the scientific community since then, the image of the underdeveloped caveman archetype remains prevalent in popular culture.
 Nonetheless, it is debated if Neanderthals or any pre-modern species exhibited behavioural modernity.

 Neanderthal technology achieved a degree of sophistication.
 It includes the Mousterian stone tool industry as well as the abilities to maintain and possibly to create fire, build cave hearths, craft at least simple clothes similar to blankets and ponchos, make use of medicinal plants, treat severe injuries, store food, and use various cooking techniques such as roasting, boiling, and smoking.

 Overall, Neanderthals maintained a low population and population density, and also mainly interacted with only nearby neighbours.
 Many groups suffered from inbreeding depression.
 Communities may have seasonally migrated between caves, but most of the raw materials Neanderthals used were collected within only 5 km of a site.
-Indicated by frequent evidence of stunted growth and traumatic injuries, Neanderthals lived harsh lives, which may be implicated in the 150,000 year stagnation in Neanderthal stone tool innovation.
+Indicated by frequent evidence of stunted growth and traumatic injuries, Neanderthals lived harsh lives, which may have contributed to their very slow pace of stone tool innovation.

 Neanderthals consumed a wide array of food, mainly what was abundant in their immediate vicinity.
-This was normally hoofed mammals such as red deer and reindeer, but also megafauna, plants, small mammals, birds, and aquatic and marine resources.
+This was normally hoofed mammals such as red deer and reindeer, as well as megafauna, plants, small mammals, birds, and aquatic and marine resources.
 Although they were probably apex predators, they still competed with cave lions, cave hyenas, and other large predators.
 A number of examples of symbolic thought and Palaeolithic art have been inconclusively attributed to Neanderthals, namely possible ornaments made from bird claws and feathers, collections of unusual objects including crystals and fossils, and engravings.
 Some claims of religious beliefs have been made.
 The extent to which Neanderthals could produce speech and use language is debated.